intel/nauta/docs/user-guide/actions/mount.md

 ### Returns

 List of mounted folders.
 Each row contains additional information (for example: remote and local location) concerning those mounts.
-Set of data displayed by this command depends on operating system.
+Set of data displayed by this command depends on the operating system.

 ## Additional Remarks

-This command displays only those mounts that exposing Nauta shares.
+This command displays only those mounts that expose Nauta shares.
 Other mounted folders _are not_ taken into account.

 ----------------------